 But Why is Artipoppe So Expensive?

 But really, why is a baby carrier so expensive?
-Although on the low end you can get one for $370 (or $58 off with this discount code), some of their carriers and wraps are thousands of dollars.
-Yes, they’re using premium fabrics, but how could a baby carrier really be worth that much when it only serves one function.
+Although on the low end you can get one for $370 (and with a referral code it can be $57 off), some of their carriers and wraps are thousands of dollars.
+Yes, they’re using premium fabrics, but how could a baby carrier really be worth that much when it only serves one function?

 In the same way that Louis Vuitton and Gucci are expensive, this is a premium product that is all about the label.
 They’ve done a great job of appealing to (and gifting carriers to) celebrities, royalty, and influencers.